You can now chat with our billing team

 Not all RCBM clinicians participate with the same insurance companies.
 If you have any questions about whether an RCBM clinician is on a specific insurance panel, please contact our front office, as we are happy to help in any way we can.
 You may also contact our billing team at 248-608-8800 x 202.

 Please be aware, however, that we cannot speak for insurance companies or predict their behavior, nor are we responsible for their decisions.
 For this reason, it is the responsibility of the patient to call their insurance company before they come in for their first visit.
-During this phone call, the patient should verify their outpatient mental health benefits as well as whether or not their specific provider is in-network for their insurance plan.
+During this phone call, the patient should verify their outpatient mental health benefits and whether their specific provider is in-network for their insurance plan.
 Please note that Medical Nutrition Therapy falls under your medical benefits and is required to be billed under our physicians.

 Most RCBM clinicians participate with: